 Gap Dimensions

-It's important for architects to get in touch with us early on during the project to ensure there is enough time to add the gap detail, and other recommendations that our designers may make.
-Contact us here to get started!
-We've also made our gap detail available below for download:
+It's important for architects to contact us early on during the project to ensure there is enough time to add the gap detail and make other recommendations that our designers may make.

 Download Gap Detail